OGRECave/ogre/Docs/src/hardware-buffers.md

 ## Updating Index Buffers {#Updating-Index-Buffers}

-Updating index buffers can only be done when you lock the buffer for writing; See [Locking buffers](#Locking-buffers) for details.
-Locking returns a void pointer, which must be cast to the appropriate type; with index buffers this is either an unsigned short (for 16-bit indexes) or an unsigned long (for 32-bit indexes).
+Updating index buffers can only be done when you [lock the buffer](@ref Locking-buffers) for writing; Locking returns a void pointer, which must be cast to the appropriate type; with index buffers this is either an unsigned short (for 16-bit indexes) or an unsigned long (for 32-bit indexes).
 For example:

 ```cpp
 unsigned short* pIdx = static_cast<unsigned short*>(ibuf->lock(HardwareBuffer::HBL_DISCARD));